Dishwasher Drain Pump Replacement: Cost + DIY Guide (2026)

 A dishwasher drain pump should be replaced when:

-• Confirmed the drain hose is not kinked or blocked
+- Confirmed the drain hose isn’t kinked or blocked

-We’ve seen dozens of cases where a $70 pump was ordered and installed, and the real problem was a twist tie jammed in the impeller.
+We’ve seen dozens of cases where a $70 pump was ordered and installed.
+The real problem was a twist tie jammed in the impeller.
 Test first.

 What this component does and how it fails